 MEd, Educational Foundations

 Join a vibrant community of exceptional scholars and professionals from continental North America, Hawai‛i, and Asia to explore the world of educational policy and practice through a lens that connects the local and global.
 The online program features a mix of innovative strategies for engagement that include both synchronous and asynchronous participation.
-Some classes will entail live video sessions.
+Classes will entail live video sessions.
 Other forms of engagement are discussion boards, student presentations, group discussions, virtual posters, and group work, as well as traditional academic papers.
-The two-year (22 months) program leads to the production of a cumulative project, for which students work closely with a faculty person during the second year.
+As noted, the two-year (22 months) program leads to the production of a cumulative project, for which students work closely with a faculty person during the second year.

 Virtual Information Sessions